CodeShark-NTHU/TaiGo/README.md

-## goTaiwan
+## goHsinchu

 ### Overview

 Use Taiwan's public transportation data to visualize all location of a bus stop and it's routes as well as bike's rent locations across the city.

-This app should become very handy for users especially international students and foreigners to get around Hsinchu (priority) and Taiwan (long term goal).
+This app should become very handy for users especially international students and foreigners to get around Hsinchu (priority).

 ## Why we make this app?

 As international student, especially who cannot read and speak chinese, it's difficult to get know and hop around Hsinchu.
 If we go to the bus stop, they have no detail information about the route of the bus.
 Sometimes, what they know only "If you want to go Hsinchu Station, then take bus 1,2, or 182 and get off in the last stop".
 They don't know anything about the detail of the routes and maybe, within this route, there something hidden gem there, such as very good food, and etc.

+## Existing solution

+There are some existing solutions that already made, such as, Hsinchu Bus Timetable.
+But, however, this app only available limited to android users.
+While some functions are good, we can make it better accessbility and focused on visualization.

 #1 First priority
 The first of this project is to visualize Hsinchu public transportation especially Bus and Bike Station.